Malachi 3 – The Messenger of the Covenant

 1. (6-7) While declaring His mercy, God asks for repentance.

 b.
-Yet from the days of your fathers you have gone away from My ordinances: God’s unchanging love for Israel should have made them more obedience and submitted to Him, but they presumed upon His faithfulness and patience.
+Yet from the days of your fathers you have gone away from My ordinances: God’s unchanging love for Israel should have made them more obedient and submitted to Him, but they presumed upon His faithfulness and patience.

-c.
-Return to Me, and I will return to you: In its most basic sense, repentance is turning away from sin and turning to God.
+i.
+In its most basic sense, repentance is turning away from sin and turning to God.
 It isn’t so much required if we want to return to God; repentance describes what the very act of returning is.

 d.
 In what way shall we return?
 Israel didn’t know how to return to God.
-Either they chose not to know or they simply were ignorant.
+Either they chose not to know, or they simply were ignorant.

 2. (8-12) How Israel needed to repent.

 “Will a man rob God?

 ‘In what way have we robbed You?’